Zentiph/CatBot/plans.md

   * Have a dict mapping funcs to simple names that can be used in help
 * Update tests (mainly for pawprints) !!
 * Add version of /help with no args that gives a general overview of how CatBot works, what features it has, and how to use the other /help commands
+* Add .env auto generator when bot is run and .env can't be found.
+It will add all needed fields and default to empty, then quit stating that the .env needs to be filled out.
 * change commands with lines (-) for spaces to be one word
   * (discord autofill stops for commands like cat-pic if you type catpic)
 * MOVE TO DISCORD.JS EVENTUALLY